-RE is taught discretely in classes and follows the Questful RE and Understanding Christianity schemes.
+RE is taught discretely in classes and follows the Questful RE (Pre-School and Reception) and Understanding Christianity (Reception only) schemes.
 Please click here for a list of RE units covered throughout the year.

 Phonics is taught discretely in groups based on children's attainment, using the Read Write Inc scheme.
 Please click here for more information.